turinglabsorg/datahub-learn/network-documentation/near/tutorials/Write NFT contracts in Rust.md

 ## Deploying and using the contract

 We can use the NEAR CLI to deploy this contract, and to test that it's working.
+If you configured your environment in Tutorials 1 and 2, the CLI will connect to DataHub's high-availability testnet.
+If you don't have DataHub access you can still run the CLI with its defaults, though the default testnet node may be slower to respond.
 Run this command to deploy the contract you just built:

 ```
 near dev-deploy out/nep4_rs.wasm